aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 This method calls the `Notify->spool` function to log all messages returned by the insertion scripts.

-INPUT:
+INPUTS:
  - $message: message to be logged in the database
- - $error  : 'Y' for an error log , 'N' otherwise
+ - $error  : 'Y' for an error log ,
+             'N' otherwise
  - $verb   : 'N' for few main messages,
              'Y' for more messages (for developers)